denis-osipov/hydra/README.md

 [ERICA](http://erica-tool.com/) is great tool, which allows to perform dose rate calculations even for non-dosimetrists.
 It has clear step-by-step interface and appropriate defaults.

 But step-by-step interface may not be the most convenient in some cases.
-In particular, you want to fix typo in inputted values or want to change isotopes and/or organisms list to try different variants.
+For example, you want to fix typo in inputted values or want to change isotopes and/or organisms lists or activity concentrations to try different variants.
 In such cases HYDRERICA allows you to go through "change settings -> get result" cycle faster.
+(The latest version of ERICA can use spatial and temporal series of data, which can be used to try variants.)

+Also if all you need is some dose rates and you don't want to involve any stakeholders or make decisions, HYDRERICA will give you result faster.

 ## When not to use HYDRERICA